-Dentures, also known as false teeth, are placed to act as a prosthesis for missing teeth.
-They are often made of acrylic, nylon or metal.
-They can be used instead of one tooth, several or all of the teeth, and they fit the gums perfectly.
-A removable partial prosthesis or bridge generally consists of replacement teeth attached to a pink or rubber-colored plastic base, which is sometimes connected by a metal structure that holds the denture in place in the mouth.
+Dentures, also known as false teeth, are prosthetic devices used to replace missing teeth.
+They are typically made of acrylic, nylon or metal and can be used to replace one tooth, several teeth or all of the teeth.
+A removable partial prosthesis or bridge usually consists of replacement teeth attached to a pink or rubber-colored plastic base, which is sometimes connected by a metal structure that holds the denture in place in the mouth.

 Partial dentures are used when one or more natural teeth remain in the upper or lower jaw.
 A fixed bridge replaces one or more teeth by placing crowns on the teeth on either side of the space and attaching artificial teeth to them.
 This bridge is then consolidated into place.
 A partial prosthesis not only fills the spaces created by the lack of teeth, but it also prevents other teeth from changing position.

 A precision partial prosthesis is removable and has internal accessories rather than snaps that are attached to adjacent crowns.
 This is a more natural looking device.

 Partial denturesare a removable appliance consisting of artificial or prosthetic teeth attached to a plastic and acrylic base in the color of the gum which can be further secured by a metal frame or teeth-colored accessories.